 Katie Jackson Park

-Another popular place to do some hiking in Dallas is at Katie Jackson Park.
-Located just north of downtown Dallas, Katie Jackson Park will make you feel like you have escaped into a wilderness paradise when you visit.
+Another popular place to hike in Dallas is Katie Jackson Park.
+Located just north of downtown Dallas, it will make you feel like you have escaped into a wilderness paradise when you visit.

-Take note when entering the trail that walkers are to do clockwise and bikers are to go counter clockwise.
-This is very important to follow so that you stay safe of the forested hiking trails.
+Take note when entering the trail that walkers are to go clockwise, and bikers are to go counterclockwise.
+This is very important to follow so that you stay safe on the forested hiking trails.

 Read Next: 7 Perfect Texas Road Trips